Probe $CP$-violating $H\gamma\gamma$ coupling through interferometry: Numerical Results

 The invariant mass of the diphoton $M_{\gamma\gamma}$ has a mass resolution of about $1\sim2$~GeV at the LHC experiment~\cite{CMS:2017rli}.
-For simplicity we include the mass resolution effect by convoluting the histograms with a Gaussian function of width $\sigma_{MR}=1.1, 1.3, 1.5, 1.7, 1.9$~GeV.
+For simplicity we include the mass resolution effect by convoluting the histograms with a Gaussian function of width $\sigma_{\text{MR}}=1.1, 1.3, 1.5, 1.7, 1.9$~GeV.
 This convolution procedure is also called Gaussian smearing.
-Fig.~\ref{fig:aftersmear} shows the lineshapes after the Gaussian smearing with $\sigma_{MR}=1.5$~GeV.
-The sharp peak of the signal becomes a wide bump (the black histogram), meanwhile, the peak and dig of the interference are also widened, but they cancel each other a lot near $M_H$ and leave a flat bump and down (the red histogram).
-The $A_{int}^{SM}$ after Gaussian smearing is thus much reduced, which range from $10.2\%$ to $7.2\%$ when $\sigma_{MR}$ goes from $1.1$ to $1.9$~GeV as shown in table~\ref{tab:aism}.
+Fig.~\ref{fig:aftersmear} shows the lineshapes after the Gaussian smearing with $\sigma_{\text{MR}}=1.5$~GeV.
+The sharp peak of the signal becomes a wide bump (the black histogram), meanwhile, the peak and dig of the interference are also widened, but they cancel each other a lot near $M_H$ and the former peak and dig becomes a moderate antisymmetric shape around $M_H$. \black (the red histogram).
+The $A_{\text{int}}^{\text{SM}}$ after Gaussian smearing is thus much reduced, which range from $10.2\%$ to $7.2\%$ when $\sigma_{\text{MR}}$ goes from $1.1$ to $1.9$~GeV as shown in table~\ref{tab:aism}.